-There are numerous things you should do after being involved in a car crash and a few things you should not do after a crash.
+There are many things you should do after being involved in a car crash.
+However, there are few things you should not do after a crash.

-You have no obligation to give a statement with the adverse driver’s insurance company.
-You do have a responsibility to cooperate with your own insurance company who may want a report from you.
+You have no obligation to give a statement to the adverse driver’s insurance company.
+However, you are responsible for cooperating with your own insurance company who may want a report from you.

-If you are injured, obtain medical treatment as soon as you can following the crash.
-If you have health insurance, you should insist that the medical provider use your health insurance to pay for your treatment.
-While they might have the right to decline your insurance when there is a third party at fault, you should demand that they use your health insurance.
+If you are injured, get medical treatment as soon as you can.
+If you have health insurance, insist that the medical provider use your health insurance to pay for treatment.
+While they might have the right to decline your insurance when there is a third party at fault, demand that they use your health insurance.

-A crash can change your life in many ways, causing lots of challenges.
-Hiring an experienced injury attorney will help you get through the obstacles, especially as you are trying to heal from any injuries.
+Hiring an experienced injury attorney will help you get through the obstacles, especially as you heal from your injuries.

-If you’ve been involved in a crash, contact the Leader Law Firm for a free case evaluation.
-We will ask your questions and help you determine the best way forward.
+If you’ve been involved in a car crash, reach out and contact the Leader Law Firm for a free case evaluation.
+We will ask questions and help you determine the best way forward.